 Our first session would be a no-obligation opportunity for us to meet in person, learn a little about each other and discuss the counselling process.
 Parents can accompany their children for part of this meeting if they would like.

 I understand that sometimes appointments need to be cancelled or re-arranged.
 There is no charge if 24 hours' notice is given.

-I offer flexible appointments during the day or evening in comfortable and confidential settings in High Wycombe, Beaconsfield and Marlow.
+I offer appointments during the day or early evening on Tuesdays and Wednesdays in a comfortable and confidential setting in the centre of High Wycombe.

 It is entirely up to you how long you come for counselling.
 For some people just a few sessions can help, others choose to stay longer depending on their individual needs.